Helipads For Hospitals is a UK charity founded by former RAF and Air Ambulance helicopter pilot John Nowell.

 The target might seem beyond reach, but consider this: Every year in the UK, 16.2 billion cans are emptied.
 BILLION!
 Only about 2.5 billion are recycled.
 For more, check out this website

-Helipads For Hospitals founder John Nowell says: “We thank Phil and Geoff for all their computational excellence and efforts.
+Helipads For Hospitals founder John Nowell says: “We thank Supporters and Geoff for all their computational excellence and efforts.
 But most of all we thank all those Wombles and others who pick up unsightly and harmful litter, and all those environmentally-responsible consumers who let us have drinks cans towards our aim of saving lives… and the environment.

 “Helipads For Hospitals is growing very rapidly and we would love to hear from anyone who wants to help in any way, particularly in driving around their locality collecting aluminium.”